Shredded-Pork/TempFlow-GRPO/Readme.md

 ### Preparation
 1. First you need to download the reward model (we support clip-based pickscore, vlm-based hpsv3, ...) and base model (SD3.5-M, FLUX.1-dev).
 2. Then you need to modify the noise level in [sd3_pipeline_with_logprob_perstep](https://github.com/Shredded-Pork/TempFlow-GRPO/blob/main/flow_grpo/diffusers_patch/sd3_pipeline_with_logprob_perstep.py) and [sd3_pipeline_with_logprob](https://github.com/Shredded-Pork/TempFlow-GRPO/blob/main/flow_grpo/diffusers_patch/sd3_pipeline_with_logprob.py).
 3. Finally, you need to modify the [config](https://github.com/Shredded-Pork/TempFlow-GRPO/blob/main/config/dgx.py).
-We support you using 24 groups and 48 num groups.
+We suggest you using 24 groups and 48 num groups.

-Note that we use branch=4, per branch exploration=6.
+**Note that we use branch=4, per branch exploration=6.
 You can modify them in our code.
+We will release a neat code verision in next few days.**

 ### Training
 #### SD3.5-M